What Is a Car Insurance Grace Period?

 car insurance

-grace period allows you to keep your coverage even if you miss a monthly payment.
-It goes into effect if you don’t pay your car insurance premium on time.
-The option of a grace period, as well as the length, varies by provider.
+grace period allows you to keep your coverage for a certain amount of time after you miss a monthly payment.
+If your insurance company offers a grace period, it will automatically go into effect if you don’t pay your car insurance premium on time.

-However, your insurance provider must legally provide a notice of cancellation before they can cancel your policy due to nonpayment.
-This notice will outline your last date of coverage unless your payment is received by that date.
+Your insurance provider is legally obligated to provide a notice of cancellation before they can cancel your policy due to nonpayment.
+This notice will outline your last date of auto insurance coverage and whether or not there is a grace period.

 Here are a few examples of grace periods from different providers: